Kojak: Film

 David and Leslie Newman's original script for Superman: The Movie featured a cameo appearance by Savalas as Kojak, with Superman mistaking him for Lex Luthor and accidentally capturing him.
 This scene was written out of the film after Richard Donner and Tom Mankiewicz became involved and shifted the film towards a less campy and more serious tone.

 Universal Pictures is planning to make a film version of Kojak, with Neal Purvis and Robert Wade to write the script for the film.
 Vin Diesel will star as Kojak and produce the film with Samantha Vincent.
 Philip Gawthorne was hired to construct a new draft for the film.

 On June 19, 2015 it was reported in media outlets that playwright Philip Gawthorne is on board for the new Kojak movie being written for Universal.
 Kojak is being produced by Diesel's Universal-based One Race Films with Scott Stuber and Dylan Clark.
 Neal Purvis and Robert Wade, the writing team behind James Bond films including The World Is Not Enough and Skyfall, joined the project in 2012 to write a previous draft.

 Home media

 Universal Studios released season 1 of Kojak on DVD in Regions 1, 2 and 4 in 2005–2006.
 Due to poor sales, no further seasons were released.

 On February 14, 2017, Universal Studios re-released season 1 on DVD in Region 1.

 On May 25, 2011, it was announced that Shout!
 Factory had acquired the Region 1 DVD rights to the series.
 They have subsequently released the remaining 4 seasons on DVD as well as a complete movie collection.

-In Region 2, Mediumrare Entertainment has released the complete series on DVD in the UK.
+In Region 2, Mediumrare Entertainment has released the complete TV series on DVD in the UK.
+The Marcus-Nelson Murders, The Belarus File, and The Price of Justice, have all been released on DVD separately.
+To date, the other movies have not been released on DVD in Region 2.

 In Region 4, Shock Entertainment has released seasons 2–5 on DVD in Australia.